HorizonOff/image_uploader/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version -> 2.7.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Rails version -> 6.0.3

+Remove the example from the title of database_example.yml and insert your credits credentials.

+Run bundle -> rake db:create -> rake db:migrate.